ansible-community/molecule-hetznercloud/README.md

 ## Volume Handling

+> WARNING: this feature appears to be broke.
+See [#24](https://github.com/ansible-community/molecule-hetznercloud/issues/24) for more

 It is possible to have the driver manage volumes during the test run.

 You can add the following stanza to your Molecule configuration to have